Utah Child Custody Attorney

 There are four main types of custody each with their own specific rules, guidelines and limits.

 The first type is sole legal and sole physical custody awarded to one parent.
 Such an arrangement gives that parent the only power to make decisions for the child and although the other parent has parent time and visitation rights the bulk of time the child stays with the custodial parent.

 Secondly, the court could decide upon joint legal and joint physical custody.
 In this case, parents are both responsible for the decision making for the child and the child will split time living with both parents.

 Third, there is joint legal and sole physical custody, in which case the parents both have decision making power, but one parent provides the living space for the child.

 Finally, there is split custody.
 In such an arrangement the parents assume sole legal and sole physical custody of different children.

 We Are Your Family Law Firm

 Discussing the effects of each type of custody with an experienced family law attorney like those at Arnold, Wadsworth & Coggins is very important in child custody cases.
-Call today to see how we can help you find what is best for your children.
+Call today for a free consultation with one of our attorneys at (801) 903-2616.